 Going home after hip arthroscopy

-- You will not be able to drive yourself home so please arrange for someone to pick you up from our Leicester Hospital
+You will not be able to drive yourself home so please arrange for someone to take you on the day of discharge.

 Most people make a good recovery from hip arthroscopy.
 As with any surgical procedure there could be complications including: